approov/quickstart-ios-swift-urlsession/API-PROTECTION.md

 Note that this will also add a public key certicate pin for connections to the domain to ensure that no Man-in-the-Middle attacks on your app's communication are possible.
 Please read [Managing Pins](https://approov.io/docs/latest/approov-usage-documentation/#public-key-pinning-configuration) to understand this in more detail.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
-Change the directory to the top level of your app project and then register the app with Approov:
+In order for Approov to recognize the app as being valid it needs to be registered with the service.
+Change to the directory containing your app and then register it with Approov:
 ```
 approov registration -add YourApp.ipa
 ```

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
 During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the IPA each time you modify it.

-[Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple Store.
+[Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple App Store.

 Bitcode is supported by Approov (if you included the appropriate Swift package) but its use requires a command line option to be specified when registering apps: